 Hello, my name is Rowley!
 I’m a semi-detached home located in the quiet, tree-line community of King Edward Park (KEP).
 I’m not like other homes in King Edward Park.
 In fact, I’m not like most homes in Edmonton.
 I’m built differently, because you deserve a more authentically built, thoughtfully designed home.

-I’m so excited for my expected completion date in spring 2020, and I can’t wait to provide the perfect level of comfort, sustainability and relaxation for my future family.
+I can’t wait to provide the perfect level of comfort, sustainability and relaxation for my future family.
 (You’re going to make so many memories here, I can’t wait!)

 Rowley is a part of Ocheller’s Signature Series